Oceanside White Opal - 96 COE

 Product Description

 The clean opacity of White Opal gives fusers unlimited options in color combining.
+Its rich, opaque finish provides excellent color contrast and a smooth surface, making it perfect for a variety of projects.
 Layer it over black without losing luminosity.
 Use it as a bright background for primaries or pastels.
+Whether used as a base or an accent, this versatile glass ensures consistent, professional results every time.
 Features a bright stark white that contrasts with other colors and is more opaque than FireLight Smooth White (see image below).

 For FedEx shipping 24" x 24" glass is cut to two 12" x 24" pieces.